MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/part2-content-scripts.md

 <!-- ====================================================================== -->
 ## Step 4: Make your `stars.jpeg` available from any browser tab

+This step has already been done in the Part 2 demo in the [microsoft / MicrosoftEdge-Extensions](https://github.com/microsoft/MicrosoftEdge-Extensions) samples repo.
+If you want to manually create the Part 2 extension, continue with the following steps.

 To make `images/stars.jpeg` available from any browser tab, you must use the `chrome.runtime.getURL` API.

 The reason is that you're injecting the image using the `src` attribute of the `img` element into the content page.
 The content page is running on a unique thread that isn't the same as the thread running the extension.
 You must expose the static image file as a web asset for it to work correctly.

 Add another entry in the `manifest.json` file to declare that the image is available to all browser tabs.

 That entry is as follows (you should see it in the full `manifest.json` file below when you add the content script declaration coming up):

 `/manifest.json` (portion):